 The issue of the long-term underfunding of rail infrastructure in Wales by UK Government & its approach to HS2 goes right to the heart of all that is wrong with the constitutional relationship between Cardiff Bay & Westminster

 Another post script.
 Trying to work out out what has been spent, on what, and where and by who is a dark art….
 I may never find the truth but am getting closer!
 I have updated based on further details and analysis.

-This more formal analysis published by WG, which I helped prepare is pretty stark
+This more formal analysis published by WG in Autumn 2020, which I helped prepare is pretty stark

 I also want to set out some of the “issues” related to the transfer of the Core Valley Lines from Network Rail to Welsh Government and Transport for Wales earlier in 2020.
 Remember the CVL network is already a publicly owned asset….in Wales.
 When similar transfers have been transacted in the past (eg when Manchester Metrolink or Tyne and Wear Metro were established) a nominal charge of £1 was levied.

 However, the current NR/DfT price tag for the CVL of ~£400M ( I dont know the exact figure) reflects a bizarre and frankly challengeable valuation based on Network Rail’s Regulatory Asset Base.

 The RAB was established in the 1990s to allow Railtrack to issue bonds to fund further rail enhancement.
 However whilst the debt related to the RAB was spread evenly across the network to “value” the asset, the funds generated through the bond sales were not (and Wales has received very little of that despite its network being apportioned the debt via the RAB ).

 And in 2014/15 all NR debt was in effect taken back onto Governments balance sheet.